Storm of Love: Season 21: Maxi Saalfeld and Henry Sydow

-Season 22: Fanny Schätzl and Kilian Rudloff
+Season 22: Fanny Schätzl and Kilian Rudloff/Fanny Schätzl and Marlon Ständler

-Down-to-earth Fanny Schätzl is the Fürstenhof gardener.
-After her father's abandonment, she is very distrustful of other people and finds it hard to get close to anyone.
-She fell in love with Vincent Ritter, but he only wanted friendship.
-Fanny meets Yannick Rudloff's adventurous, charismatic brother, Kilian.
-Kilian, a professional chef, has come to Bichelheim to intend Yannick's wedding to Larissa Mahnke.
+Down-to-earth Fanny Schätzl arrives in Bichelheim to visit her cousin, Erik, who she has not had the best relationship with.
+She later gets a job as a gardener at the Fürstenhof and moves in with the Sonnbichlers.
+She falls in love with Vincent Ritter, but he only wants friendship.
+Fanny becomes good friends Yannick Rudloff and eventually meets his adventurous, charismatic brother, Kilian.
+Kilian, a professional chef, has come to Bichelheim to attend Yannick's wedding to Larissa Mahnke.
 After he prepares her a dessert, Fanny falls for Kilian and they spend the night together.
 Yannick's divorce from his wife is not yet final, but he has to marry Larissa before her birthday so she can receive her full inheritance.
-Kilian agrees to marry Larissa in Yannick's place and in return he will receive money so he can open a restaurant.
+Kilian agrees to marry Larissa and in return he will receive money to open a restaurant.
+Fanny is shocked to learn of Kilian's marriage, but he assures her it is purely a business arrangement.